LandonTClipp/LandonTClipp.github.io/docs/sysadmin/linux.md

 VFS, or Virtual File System, is a component of the Linux kernel that provides the filesystem interface to userspace programs.
 The VFS is what implements open, stat, chmod, and other similar filesystem-related system calls.
 The pathnames passed to these calls is used by the VFS to lookup the directory entry cache, aka dentry cache or dcache).
 This allows very fast lookups of dentries without needing to reference the backing filesystem.

-### sysfs
+### procfs

 https://en.wikipedia.org/wiki/Procfs
 https://docs.kernel.org/filesystems/proc.html

-sysfs is a special filesystem maintained by the linux kernel that allows you to inspect the state of running processes.
+procfs is a special filesystem maintained by the linux kernel that allows you to inspect the state of running processes.

 ```
 $ ls -lah /proc/21/